Jahazielvaz/full-stack-photo-app/dbSchema.md

   * Constraints: unique, not-null
 - Password
   * Type: text
-  * Constraints: one cap letter, one symbol, and minimum of 8 characters
+  * Constraints: one cap letter, one symbol, one number, and minimum of 8 characters

 ## Image
 - Img_ID